-Croatia: EBRD seeks consulting services for CHPP Zagreb project18.
-May 2017. / SEE Energy News
+Croatia: EBRD seeks consulting services for CHPP Zagreb project, SEE Energy News

 The European Bank for Reconstruction and Development (EBRD) published an invitation for providing technical consulting services for the construction of a new gas-fired combined heat and power (CHP) unit on the site of the existing combinedcycle power plant in Zagreb.